-Description: Three refundable tax credits are available to taxpayers who remediate
+Description: Three tax credits are available to taxpayers who remediate a site under the Brownfield Cleanup Program.
 The brownfield redevelopment tax credit consists of three credit components relating to costs associated with: site preparation; tangible property; and on-site groundwater remediation.
-The credit equals 10 percent of costs associated with each component.
+For sites accepted into the Brownfield Cleanup Program (BCP) prior to June 23, 2008, the credit equals 10 percent of costs associated with each component.
 The credit increases by two percent if the site is remediated to a Track 1 cleanup level (determined by the Department of Environmental Conservation), and by another eight percent if at least one half of the site is located in an Environmental Zone (En-Zone).
-An En-Zone is an area designated by the Commissioner of Economic Development and, as of the 2000 census, has a poverty rate of at least 20 percent and an unemployment rate of at least 1 1/4 times the statewide unemployment rate, or areas that have a poverty rate of at least two times the poverty rate for the county in which the data relate provided the site was subject to a cleanup agreement before September 1, 2010.
+An En-Zone is an area designated by the Commissioner of Economic Development, and as of the 2000 census, has a poverty rate of at least 20 percent and an unemployment rate of at least 1 1/4 times the statewide unemployment rate, or an area that has a poverty rate of at least two times the poverty rate for the county in which the site is located provided the site was subject to a cleanup agreement before September 1, 2010.